OSLC/developing-oslc-applications/_harp/iotp_adaptor/dialogs.md

     public void createResourceAndChangeRequestAndRequirement(
             @PathParam("iotId") final String iotId)
 ```
-This method has user code that examines the type query parameter, and use it to call the right creation method in the iotp-adaptorManager.
+This method has user code that examines the type query parameter, and use it to call the right creation method in the CE4IoTConnectorManager.
 This code has to be updated in order to support creation of additional resource types.

 ```
             // Start of user code createResourceAndChangeRequestAndRequirement